 Everything you need to know about Diablo 4

-As expected, there's plenty of hype for Diablo 4, but rumours of a Blizzcon 2016 launch failed to materialise.
-Here's what we know so far about the Diablo 4 release date, news, rumours, and more.
+As expected, there's loads of hype for Diablo 4, but rumours of a Blizzcon 2016 launch failed to materialise, instead we got a remake of the original Diablo.
+However, fans continue to speculate about a Diablo 4 surfacing at some point, so here's what we know so far about the Diablo 4 release date, news, rumours, and more.

-(Update: 17 December 2017): Blizzcon 2016 is behind us and we're now into 2017, but news on Diablo 4 has been light.
+Blizzcon 2016 is long gone and we're into 2017, but news on Diablo 4 is still pretty non-existent.
 Most fans will be looking to Blizzcon 2017 for a surprise announcement, but the impending Diablo 3 remake is the only big news on the horizon for now.
 Read on for the latest news.

 It’s been 20 years since the original Diablo game launched, so the opportunity is ripe for Blizzard to unveil the long-awaited Diablo 4.
 With Blizzcon 2016 underway, we expected some news on Diablo 4, but we were out of luck.
 Instead, Blizzard unveiled a remake of the original Diablo game, and a new class for Diablo 3 – the Necromancer.

 We asked Gio Hunt, EVP of Corporate Operations at Blizzard, about the pre-Blizzcon hype for Diablo 4, and what sort of lifecycle he envisages for Diablo 3.
 Here's what he said:

 "We are very happy with the Diablo 3 universe, and we continue to produce a lot of free content for it.
 And now soon, we'll have the Necromancer, a whole new character class being introduced, some time probably middle of 2017 – we don't have a specific date on that yet."